WHATS HOT

 There is a myth that taking a bath during pregnancy causes thrush.
 This is because it is advised not to use heavily fragrance bathing products during pregnancy, as the risk of thrush is higher.
 Taking a bath while pregnant won’t cause thrush if you use a bathing product that’s safe for pregnancy, or you can try essential oils (after the first trimester).

 Although hot baths are not recommended during pregnancy, they will not ‘cook’ your baby.
-The amniotic sac, waters, and abdominal muscles your baby from harm caused by hot water.
+The amniotic sac, waters, and abdominal muscles protect your baby from harm caused by hot water.

 You should not take a hot bath because it can raise your core body temperature in the same way that a sauna or hot tub would.
 This can be dangerous, especially if you have a medical condition.
 If you must take a hot bath, be sure to monitor your body temperature carefully.